 Research on expression level differences among polyploids, or between polyploids and their progenitors, can be divided into two broad categories: those that evaluate total expression and those that partition expression among homoeologs.
 The simplicity of and considerations for each analysis depends largely upon the age, origin, and composition of the polyploids themselves, as well as the resources available for each question being addressed; however, for recent polyploid species whose homoeologs have yet to diverge significantly, the two analyses become distinctly different.
 Assessing aggregate homoeolog expression for each homoeologous gene pair (or trio, etc) is relatively straight-forward, and may include either (1) summing the expression for individuals in a homoeologous group mapped to a sequenced polyploid genome/transcriptome, or (2) mapping to a sequenced model diploid progenitor, permitting reads from both homoeologs to accumulate on the same targeted gene.
 These analyses are useful in characterizing total expression level differences between model diploid progenitors and the polyploid species, which can be subsequently classified into their broad categories, (e.g., additive, transgressive, expression level dominant, etc; [27], others).
 Such analyses have been useful in characterizing patterns of gene expression changes in cotton [28] , coffee [42,44], Arabidopsis [45], Brassica [46], wheat [37], and others.

 Expression partitioning among homoeologs becomes more complicated due to the intrinsically near-duplicate nature of homoeologs.
 As first discussed in Ilut et al (2012), the redundant nature of polyploidy violates the assumption of non-ambiguous mapping for RNA-seq quantification.
 Despite the ever increasing read-length for next-generation sequencing (NGS) technologies, the potential for ambiguous read mapping still exists and is largely dependent upon: (1) the divergence between subgenomes, (2) the sequencing strategy (read length, and paired- versus single-ended reads), and (3) the resources available to distinguish homoeologous reads.
 Due to the redundant nature of plant genomes, unique read assignment can be a problem for some genes in all species; however, the problem is magnified in recent polyploids due to the massively redundant nature of those genomes, particularly for those at higher ploidy levels.
-Cotton, for example, is a recent polyploid of circa 1-2 million years whose homoeologs average 1-2% divergence in exons (citation).
-WHAT SPECIES DO WE KNOW HOMOEOLOG DIVERGENCE FOR, OTHER THAN COTTON?
 In addition, because diagnostic single nucleotide polymorphisms (SNPs) between polyploid parents may not be evenly distributed among genes and exonic regions (basic molecular evolution citation here), the proportion of identifiable homoeolog-specific reads will vary among genes in a given polyploid genome.
 The actual number of nucleotides assignable to specific homoeologs has led to the idea of “effective gene length”, i.e., how much of a gene is uniquely assignable ([47]; Figure 1), which is dependent both on the number of diagnostic SNPs in a given gene, as well as the average read or fragment length of the sequencing strategy.